Canon T7i vs Nikon D5300

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T7i and the D5300 have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the D5300 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T7i and D5300 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Nikon D5300 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Nikon D5300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.